dimaodin/TypeMachine/CONTRIBUTING.md

 This project is MIT-licensed, and this means that you can implement and use whatever enhancements you'd like.

-## Commits and Code Style

-[Husky](https://github.com/typicode/husky) execute scrips according to git hooks in order to test if a developer is following the [Eslint Lint Rules](https://github.com/LauraBeatris/gobarber-web/blob/master/.eslintrc.js) and also the commits convention.

 ## Bug reports

 If you encounter a problem with this project, please open an issue.
 Be sure to include: